amirongit/notecode/algebra.md

 - any set of ordered pairs
 #### Domain
 - set of all the first components ('x' values) in a relation
-- set of all the possible inputs of a function
+- set of all the possible arguments of a function
 #### Range
 - set of all the second components ('y' values) in a relation
 - set of all the possible outputs of a function
 #### Vertical line test
-- if any vertical line intersects a graph more than once, the graph isn't a function (although it may be an equation)
+- if any vertical line intersects a graph more than once, the graph is not a function (although it may be an equation)

 ### Solving systems of linear equations by graphing
 #### System of linear equations